 If you would like a printed version of this policy, you can print this page using your browser, or contact us for a copy.
-Our contact details are listed at the end of this Policy.

-If you have any questions not addressed in this policy, please feel free to contact us using the methods at the end of this policy under the heading “How to contact Us”.
+If you have any questions not addressed in this policy, please feel free to contact us using the methods at the end of this policy under the heading “How to contact us”.

 This policy includes examples but is not intended to be restricted in its application to such examples.
 Where the word 'including' is used, it shall mean 'including without limitation'.

 Our website pages contain links to websites that we do not own or manage.
 We are not responsible for the privacy policies of those other websites.
 We recommend you review the privacy policies of each site you visit.

 ‘Personal information’ means information we hold about you where your identity is either clear or can be reasonably determined.

 Cynch may collect your personal information including name, email or physical/postal address, telephone number, credit cards details, bank account details and general commentary about you.
 Given the services we provide, we do not usually collect sensitive information about you, but may request details of any professional or trade association or trade union membership that you hold if we identify potential discounts or benefits that could be made available to you through our partner relationships.

 We may collect personal information from you when you: